hbctraining/variant_analysis/lessons/05_alignment_QC.md

 vim multiqc_alignment_metrics_normal_tumor.sbatch
 ```

-First, we will add our sheband line, description and `sbatch` directives
+First, we will add our sheband line, description and `sbatch` directives:

 ```
 #!/bin/bash